Precision-Induced Irreversibility in non-Hermitian systems

-Finite dynamic range represents a fundamental physical constraint~\cite{delsanto_physics_2019}, not merely a technical limitation: since any noise floor bounds the number of physically determined digits, the predictability horizon is inescapable for non-normal dynamics in any physical realization.
-Every experimental realization, whether photonic, electronic, or mechanical, operates within bounded dynamic range.
+Finite dynamic range is a physical constraint~\cite{delsanto_physics_2019}, not merely a technical limitation: since any noise floor bounds the number of physically determined digits, the predictability horizon is inescapable for non-normal dynamics within any finite-precision realization.
+On a physical platform the resolution floor is set by shot noise, amplifier saturation, or quantization---not a software precision that can be raised at will---so the horizon $T_{\mathrm{of}}$ is a property of the apparatus, not a bookkeeping choice.
 PIR reveals where formal invertibility and operational reversibility diverge: the governing equations permit time-reversal, yet no physical implementation can execute it.
-Time-asymmetry emerges not from many-body complexity or environmental coupling, but from the irreducible fact that physical systems cannot encode unlimited precision.
-The echo protocol turns this limitation into a quantitative resource: by monitoring where reversibility fails, one can read out, from a wave experiment alone, the effective number of bits a given physical platform can faithfully represent.
-Still, as Borges wrote~\cite{borges_ficciones_1944}, ``To think is to forget a difference.''
+The echo protocol turns this limitation into a resource: by monitoring where reversibility fails, one reads out the effective number of bits a given physical platform can faithfully represent; calibrating the echo timescale recovers this effective bit-depth to $\sim 1$ bit, with sensitivity $\mathrm{d}m_{\mathrm{eff}}/\mathrm{d}T_{\mathrm{of}}=\Delta b/\ln\beta$ (Supplementary Information).
+As Borges wrote~\cite{borges_ficciones_1944}, ``To think is to forget a difference.''
 Finite dynamic range enforces this forgetting, and what physics cannot distinguish, it cannot reverse.

+\textit{Data Availability.--} The data and code that support the findings of this article are openly available~\cite{foatorres_zenodo_2026}.